JPS-Saahil/Formique/README.md

 <br>

 **A studio for industrial design, CAD exploration, and visual thinking.**
-From first sketch to final object, Formique documents the process with clarity, restraint, and purpose.
+Formique documents the journey from first sketch to final object with clarity, restraint, and purpose.

 <p>
   <img src="https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg" alt="License">